It is expected that DGSOM students will take all examinations on the date and time they are scheduled.

 Any student unable to take an examination due to illness or injury must provide a note from a licensed healthcare professional stating that the student’s condition precludes him or her from taking the examination on the scheduled date.
 Students not submitting a supporting letter to the Student Affairs Office will be given a failing grade for the missed examination.

 Students who experience the death of a loved one are permitted to postpone the examination if they choose.
-However, students must consult with an Assistant or Associate Dean of Student Affairs for approval to postpone his or her examination.
+However, students must consult with an Assistant or Associate Dean of Student Affairs for approval to postpone their examination.